kristoff-it/zine-ssg.io/content/documentation/scripty/index.md

 The iteration element in a loop, only available inside of elements with a `loop` attribute.
 ## $if : ?V

-The payload of an optional value, only available inside of elements with an `if` attribute.
+The payload of an optional value, only available inside of elemens with an `if` attribute.
 # Types
 ## Site
 ### host_url : str,